Roadwar 2000

-Roadwar 2000 is a 1986 video game published by Strategic Simulations, Inc. It is a turn-based strategy game set in a post-apocalyptic future which resembles the world portrayed in the Mad Max films.
+Roadwar 2000 is a 1986 video game published by Strategic Simulations It is a turn-based strategy game set in a post-apocalyptic future that resembles the world portrayed in the Mad Max films.

 Gameplay and plot

-In 1999, a terrorist group unleashes a deadly virus on the United States, leading to its collapse.
-Various vigilante and survivalist groups appear and cars become the primary form of transportation and combat.
+In 1999, terrorists unleash a deadly virus on the United States, leading to its collapse.
+Various vigilantes and survivalists appear, and cars become the primary form of transportation and combat.

-The player starts off as sort of a scavenger and attempts to build up an army capable of making crossings between cities on highways, which have become littered with hordes of marauding mutants, cannibals, and criminal gangs.
+The player starts off as sort of a scavenger and attempts to build up an army capable of crossing between cities on highways, which have become littered with hordes of marauding mutants, cannibals, and criminal gangs.

-Winning enough battles and gathering a sizable army may bring the player's character to attention of the ailing US government, who will recruit the player to find eight missing scientists, America's only hope to finding a cure for the disease.
+Winning enough battles and gathering a sizable army may bring the player's character to attention of the ailing US government, which will recruit the player to find eight missing scientists, America's only hope to finding a cure for the disease.
 The player must bring them back to a secret base.
 Along the way, the player must loot cities and scavenge for needed supplies and munitions.

-The game calculates and displays detailed statistics during combat encounters which, not surprisingly, occur fairly often.
+The game calculates and displays detailed statistics during combat encounters that, not surprisingly, occur fairly often.
 While these text messages were displayed in simple text on the early versions of the game, the Amiga and Atari ST versions accompany these battles with digitized sound.

-Platforms
+Release

-Roadwar 2000 was originally released for the Apple II and Commodore 64 in 1986.
-In 1987, it was ported to the Amiga, Atari ST, Apple IIGS, FM-7, NEC PC-8801 and DOS.
+Roadwar 2000 was originally released in 1986 for the Apple II and Commodore 64.
+In 1987, it was ported to the Amiga, Atari ST, Apple IIGS, FM-7, NEC PC-8801, and MS-DOS.
 The Amiga, Atari ST and Apple IIGS versions, developed by Westwood Associates, sported digital sound effects and higher-quality graphics than the previous versions.